 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
 Since it began in 1982, over 650,000 high school students have participated in the competition.

-The Artistic Discovery Contest is open to all high school students.
-The over-all winner of our district's competition will have their artwork displayed for one year in the U.S. Capitol.
+The Artistic Discovery Contest is open to all high school students and will be judged by an Arts Advisory Committee made up of artists from North Carolina's 8th District.
+The over-all winner of our district's competition will have their artwork displayed for one year in the U.S. Capitol, with second and third place winners having artwork displayed in Rep. Hudson's offices.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 Art entered in the contest may be up to 26 inches by 26 inches (including the frame) and may be up to 4 inches in depth.
 The artwork may be: